meinvyuxiao/2023-Turkey-Syria-Earthquake-ML-Data/README.md

 **resampled_tifs**: A collection of all features' raster files in GeoTiff format.

-**GT_ka_shps**: The ground truth of 5 damage levels in the city of Kahramanmaraş, Turkey in shp format.

 **all_features_4damge_level_select_within_shps**: A collection of all features' raster files selected within the corresponding damage level in GeoTiff format.